SAIL-Virginia-Tech-CS/sail-virginia-tech-cs.github.io/_pages/sail.md

 layout: home
 permalink: /sail/
 author_profile: false
-title: "Welcome to SAIL Lab"
+title: "Welcome to Society + AI Language Lab"
 excerpt: "At SAIL, we strive to advance Computational Social Science (CSS) by using **AI** and **computational linguistics** to better understand how AI-mediated systems impact interactions across people and machines."

 header: